 How Ivermectin Became The New Focus Of The Anti-Vaccine Movement

-Through July and August, Julie Smith watched her husband Jeffrey get worse and worse from COVID-19.
-In early July, the healthy, 51-year-old outdoorsman had tested positive for the coronavirus.
-Within a week, he was admitted to the intensive care unit at a hospital near their home, in the suburbs of Cincinnati, Ohio.
+Through July and August, Julie Smith watched her husband, Jeffrey, get worse and worse from COVID-19.
+In early July, the healthy outdoorsman, 51, had tested positive for the coronavirus.
+Within a week, he was admitted to the intensive care unit at a hospital near their home in the suburbs of Cincinnati.

 The hospital treated him with antiviral drugs, convalescent plasma and steroids, but he continued to decline.
-Weeks later he was on a ventilator, in a medically induced coma — "on death's doorstep," Smith wrote in a legal complaint filed August 20.
+Weeks later he was on a ventilator in a medically induced coma — "on death's doorstep," Julie Smith wrote in a legal complaint filed Aug.
+20.

 Smith felt the hospital had given up on her husband, but she could not, according to the complaint.
 After doing research on the internet, she sued the hospital to require it to treat her husband with ivermectin — an inexpensive anti-parasitic drug that's been used to cure animals and people from worms and lice since the 1980s.

-That people like Smith, and a handful of other families of COVID-19 patients, are turning to the courts to enforce treatment with the drug, shows how heated the debate over ivermectin has come to be in the U.S.
+That people such as Smith and a handful of other families of COVID-19 patients are turning to the courts to enforce treatment with the drug shows how heated the debate over ivermectin has come to be in the United States.

 "There's misinformation on both sides," says Jennifer Granston, head of insights at Zignal Labs, a firm that conducts data analysis on internet trends.
 She cited inflated, unsubstantiated claims of both the drug's efficacy and its harms.
 "At the end of the day, does this medication help COVID patients or does it not?
 That's a scientific issue."